Everything You Need To Know About ESG Scores

 Delta Air Lines Inc

 But for businesses themselves, they can serve as the tools that provide guidelines and benchmarks that businesses can work towards.
-These could be as crucial as key performance indicators (KPIs) when it comes to those issues.
+These could be as crucial as key performance indicators (KPIs) when it comes to those issues and can reflect the impact of corporate sustainability practices on long-term performance.

-Similar to credit reports, there are several agencies that provide ESG scores, and each one has its own methodology.
+Similar to credit reports, many ESG rating agencies provide ESG scores, and each one has its own methodology.
 Some will use a range of 1 to 100 or 1 to 40+, while others will give lettering grades.
 But as different as they are, each one follows the same general principles and methods.
-The particular aspects that they evaluate are things like:
+These various ESG scoring systems depend heavily on the data quality derived from public disclosures, reports, regulatory filings, and even interviews and news sources.

 For each element of environmental, social, and governance, they are weighted based on the information uncovered that's connected to those issues.
 For example, Delta Airlines will take a hit on its environmental score due to its carbon credit greenwashing.